 Too common?
-Not at all, Ducommun.
-The company designs and makes aerostructures and electromechanical components for commercial and military aircraft, as well as for missile and space programs.
-Ducommun AeroStructures (DAS) engineers and manufactures structures and assemblies, such as aircraft wing spoilers and helicopter blades using aluminum, composites, and titanium.
-Ducommun LaBarge Technologies (DLT) makes electromechanical components, such as switch assemblies, actuators, keyboard panels, and avionics racks.
-Its Miltec subsidiary designs missile and aerospace systems.
-Products for military and space applications account for about 32% of sales.
-Aircraft giant Boeing represents about 19% of sales.
+Not at all.
+Ducommun designs and makes aerostructures and electromechanical components for commercial and military aircraft, as well as for missile and space programs.
+Structural Systems engineers and manufactures structures and assemblies, such as aircraft wing spoilers and helicopter blades using aluminum, composites, and titanium.
+Electronic Systems makes electromechanical components, such as switch assemblies, actuators, keyboard panels, and avionics racks.
+Products for military and space applications account for almost 40% of its sales each year.

 Structural Systems' (SS) production techniques include stretch-forming (the creation of large structural shapes from aluminum sheet metal extrusions) and hot-forming (metal working at high temperature) and computer-controlled machining.
 The segment also provides chemical milling (the removal of material to reduce weight) services.
 Besides making electronic, electromechanical, and interconnect systems and components, Electronic Systems (ES) offers services that include design, integration, and testing for advanced weapons and missile defense systems.